 The Editorial Board

-is pursuing a Research MA in Comparative Literary Studies at Utrecht University.
+is currently a teacher of the English Language and Culture BA of Utrecht University and recently graduated from the Research MA in Comparative Literary Studies at the same institution.
 He completed his MA in English at Aberdeen University in 2018, receiving the Duncan McKenzie Prize in English.
 His current research explores multimedia approaches to the AIDS epidemic, focusing especially on how the disease makes us rethink space and temporality.
 This approach incorporates queer and affect theory, as well as hauntology.

 completed her BA at New York University Shanghai with a capstone thesis on orientalism and sadomasochism of the fin-de-siècle Austro-Hungarian Empire prior to studying for the Research Master of Comparative Literary Studies in Utrecht University.
 Her current research works towards a comparative study of post-communist/post-socialist/post-Cold War transformations and memories of CEE, China and the US through the lens of urban nostalgia.